SAP/fosstars-rating-core/SAP/openui5-worklist-app.md

 1.  **[rl-vulnerability_alerts-2]** Does it have unresolved vulnerability alerts? **No**

-## How to improve the rating
+## How to fix it

-1. Open a pull request to add a security policy for the project.
+1. You should add information about the Developer Certificate of Origin (DCO) to the contributions file.
+Moreover, be sure that there are no longer any references to the outdated contributor license agreement (CLA) in the file.2.
+Open a pull request to add a security policy for the project.
     More info:
     1. [About adding a security policy to a repository on GitHub](https://docs.github.com/en/free-pro-team@latest/github/managing-security-vulnerabilities/adding-a-security-policy-to-your-repository)
     2. [An example of a security policy](https://github.com/apache/nifi/blob/main/SECURITY.md)
     3. [Suggest a security policy for the project](https://github.com/SAP/openui5-worklist-app/security/policy)
+3. In earlier times, SAP requested projects to add an API usage section to the LICENSE file.
+As the LICENSE file should only contain the native license text and the API section has moved to the dep5 file of the REUSE project information, we ask all projects to remove the API section from the LICENSE file.